-International Student Adviser
+International Student Advisor

 The services of a counselor are available to all international students by appointment or on a drop-in basis.
-International student with an F-1 visa may contact the Counseling Office to schedule an appointment at (510) 215-3954.
+International students with an F-1 visa may contact the International Student Office to schedule an appointment at (510) 215-3954.